Welcome to the wiki for the Non Aligned Technologies Movement. This is very much a work in progress.

 - Algorithm Observatory: Build a citizen science platform for the study of extractive algorithms.

-Stay tuned for more information about our first global conference in 2022, and about the regional planning meetings leading up to it.
+Stay tuned for more information about our first global conference in 2022.

 To list your organization, join the wiki and enter your details in the corresponding page.